Pet Rats For Sale Sydney

 Diet for the domestic Rat

-A proper diet is important for your rat’s good health.
+A proper diet is important for your pet rat’s good health.
 Rats are omnivorous, which means they eat both plant and animal material.
 Rats love food in general and will eat almost anything you put in front of them, savoring every morsel.
 Rats love junk food just like us.
 Try to keep their diet as healthy as possible.
 Stay away from sugar.
 There are many healthy treats that you can offer your rats.
-Eating the same thing every day can also become boring just as it does for people.
 Hopefully we can give you some ideas on how to add some variety in their diet, while keeping them healthy at the same time.

 Many commercial rat foods are unhealthy and should not be fed to rats.
 They may contain harmful additives, waste foods and chemical preservatives.
 Some contain (whole kernels of)* corn that could even contain fungus and mold, tiny seeds and also alfalfa pellets which are hard for rats to digest and they usually don’t care for it any way.
 Vetafarm Rodent Origins is one Quality brand that we use, which has been formulated by experts nutritionists and vets.
 A completely balanced diet designed by vets.
 Contains a specific blend of vitamins, minerals and amino acids for long-term health and general vitality.
 Fruit flavoured and extrusion cooked for increased palatability and digestibility.